 Public Affairs Scale

-Seniors at Missouri State University complete the Public Affairs Scale (PAS) in GEN 499 prior to graduation.
+Seniors at Missouri State University complete the Public Affairs Scale (PAS) as part of the University Exit Exam prior to graduation.
 This internally developed and validated scale measures students' integration of the three themes of the university’s mission in public affairs.
 The reports below show results from seniors who took the PAS in fall 2011 and spring 2012 and a pilot study comparing a cross-section of first-year and senior students who took the PAS in 2011–2013.

 University Exit Exam & The Public Affairs Mission